nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda1.md

 Imagine you want to try 3 different analysis workflows - one for a genome-wide association study (GWAS), and 2 different variant calling workflows.
 Unfortunately, these workflows require similar software but different versions.
 One option is to run each workflow on a separate computer, but then you'd need 3 computers and that's not very practical!

-Alternatively, you could set up 3 virtual environments each with its own set of software installations on 1 computer!
+Alternatively, you could set up 3 virtual environments each with their own set of software installations on 1 computer!

 ![](./conda-imgs/conda-envs.png "conda environments")